 Contact provides non-judgmental, non-directive, confidential peer counseling for Harvard undergraduates.

-In Common is a confidential peer support and referral hotline serving Harvard Graduate and Professional school students.
+In Common is a confidential peer support and referral hotline serving Harvard graduate students.

 Room 13 is a confidential peer counseling group staffed by two counselors every night from 7 PM to 7 AM.